Anomalocaris: History of research

+Reassigned species

 Numerous species have been previously referred to Anomalocaris, but subsequent analyses have doubted this generic assignment, and reclassified them within different genera.
 In 2021, "A." saron and "A." magnabasis were reassigned to the new genus Houcaris in the family Tamisiocarididae, but subsequent analysis suggests that H. saron is a member of the family Amplectobeluidae instead and that H? magnabasis (recovered as a sister taxon of Amplectobeluidae) does not form a monophyletic clade with other species of Houcaris.
 In the same year, "A." pennsylvanica was reassigned to the genus Lenisicaris.
 In 2022, specimen ELRC 20001 that was treated as an unnamed species of Anomalocaris or whole-body specimen of A. saron got a new genus, Innovatiocaris.
 In 2023, "A". kunmingensis was reassigned to the new genus Guanshancaris in the family Amplectobeluidae.
 Multiple phylogenetic analyses also suggested that "A". briggsi (tamisiocaridid) was not a species of Anomalocaris either, and it was reassigned to the genus Echidnacaris in the family Tamisiocarididae in 2023.

+Evolution

+Radiodonts like Anomalocaris are recognised as early diverging relatives of modern arthropods, sharing key morphological features such as bearing segmented frontal appendages and compound eyes, but also lacking key features of modern arthropods (Deuteropoda), such as lacking segmented two-branched (biramous) trunk limbs.
+Cladogram after Liu et al. 2026: